TravelSizedLions/kleptool-package-manager/README.md

 5. If loop exits without finding path:
    - **Return failure** (No path exists from $n_{start}$ to $n_{end}$)

+Traditionally, A*  is a path optimization algorithm.
+This implies that we know both the start and end nodes, and are trying to find the shortest path between them.

 ### Satisfiability and SMT